 …….

-The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)
+The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014) For Secure HE-LTF trasnmissions, the number of LTF repetitions LTF_REP shall be greater than 1.

+Note: The intended receiver can use the LTF repetitions to check for consistency of the channel estimates across the repetitions.
+One metric that can be used for the consistency check is to take the mean-squared error between consecutive channel estimates and compare against a threshold relative to the measured noise power.

 Instruction to TGaz Editor: Insert the following text at D3.0 P227, after L22.